purpl3f0xtesting/purpl3f0xtesting.github.io/_posts/2019-09-04-migration-test.md

 ![](https://i.imgur.com/gpFU3wV.png)

 We're almost there.
 Only the socket descriptor is left.
-We can push that with a single instruction, but it's not as simple as "PUSH EAX".
-EAX holds `0x0123FB94`.
+We can push that with a single instruction, but it's not as simple as `PUSH EAX`. `EAX` holds `0x0123FB94`.
 If we PUSH that, the stack will have `0x0123FB94` on it.
 The socket descriptor is `0x000000C8` though.
 So we use:

 ```
 	PUSH DWORD PTR DS:[EAX]